 (c) Bids, offers or Strip Transactions which were entered but not executed during the Closing Range; and

-The daily Settlement Price shall be calculated by the DME Compliance Department in accordance with the following formula ("Settlement Price Formula"):
+The daily Marker Price shall be calculated by the DME Compliance Department in accordance with the following formula ("Marker Price Formula"):

 1. Identify the last execution in the Contract prior to the System Outage (the "Last Trade")